graphcommerce-org/graphcommerce/.changeset/yellow-jobs-compare.md

 '@graphcommerce/next-ui': patch
 ---

-Footer components should be rendered conditionally
+Footer's grid-area's will only be rendered when the props are passed.